 For more information or to be involved with the event series, please call the library at (419) 447-3751.

-As part of the Community Read 2017, Tiffin-Seneca Public Library is to host a series of special programs to honor the book “Gaining Ground” by Forrest Pritchard.
+As part of the Community Read 2019, Tiffin-Seneca Public Library will host a series of special programs to honor the book The Atomic City Girls by Janet Beard.
 The Community Read encourages Seneca County residents to read a book, then come together to think, share, and engage.

-As the featured event of the Community Read, the bestselling author will speak on Thursday, March 30 at 7:00 pm at Sentinel Career and Technology Center.
-Copies of the book will be available for sale and for autographs.
+As the featured event of the Community Read, the bestselling author will speak on Thursday, March 28 at 7:00 p.m. at the Tiffin Middle School cafetorium.
+There will be a question and answer session and book signing after the presentation.

-The Community Read is made possible through a grant from the Tiffin Community Foundation’s White Family Charitable Fund and generous local donors.
+The Community Read is made possible through a grant from the Tiffin Community Foundation’s White Family Charitable Fund of the Tiffin Community Foundation, the Tiffin-Seneca Library Foundation, and generous local donors.

-All events at the library are free and open to the public.
+All events are free and open to the public.
 No registration is necessary, and all events will take place in the Frost Kalnow Room, unless otherwise stated.
-Refreshments will be provided by the Friends of T-SPL.
+Refreshments will be provided by the Friends of the Tiffin-Seneca Public Library.